MissNG-Git/PW-Generator/README.md

 ## Objectives

 ```
-+ Randomly generate a password that meets certain user-reqeusted criteria
++ Randomly generate a password that meets certain user-requested criteria
-+ Generate passwords to be inclusive of special characters (OWASP Foundation) where reqeusted
++ Generate passwords to be inclusive of special characters [(OWASP Foundation)] (https://www.owasp.org/index.php/Password_special_characters") where reqeusted.
 + Allow for users to create strong passwords for greater account security
 + Ensure user experience is intuitive and easy to navigate by providing a clean & polished look.